 Like many places in Iceland Gullfoss has its folklore

 Upriver from Gullfoss, you’ll find beautiful and dangerous rapids that only the foolhardy will try to cross.
 And some have.
 One of them was a young man who was overseeing his father’s livestock on the river’s west bank.
 On the opposite side, a young woman had the same duty to her family.
 By and by, they started communicating by shouting to each other over the water’s cacophony.
 As fate would have it, they fell in love, and the young man shouted a proposal across the river.
 The young woman accepted on one condition: that he crosses the river to seal their engagement.
 That he did, and they lived happily ever after.

 The lower part and the canyon grabbing the Hvítá river as it travels farther to the shoreline

-In the 20th century, a farmer who held the Hvítá water rights contracted Gullfoss to an English firm with a plan to build a hydroelectric power station.
-The farmer's daughter became so incensed that she threatened to throw herself into the falls if her father didn't withdraw the contract.
-She fought this impending disaster alone until a young lawyer – who later became Iceland's first president – joined her.
+In the early 20th century interest in producing electricity increase as Iceland had many rivers and waterfalls.
+A farmer who held the Hvítá water rights contracted Gullfoss to an English firm with a plan to build a hydroelectric power station.
+The farmer’s daughter, Sigríður Tómasdóttir, became so incensed that she threatened to throw herself into the falls if her father didn’t withdraw the contract.
+She fought this impending disaster alone until a young lawyer – who later became Iceland’s first president – joined her.
 Together they managed to save the waterfalls.
-In 1978, the farmer's daughter was commemorated by a monument by her much beloved Gulfoss.
+In 1978, the farmer’s daughter was commemorated by a monument by her much beloved Gullfoss.